zeroc-ice/vscode-slice/README.md

 # Slice for Visual Studio Code

-This extension provides support for the Slice Interface Definition Language.
+This extension provides support for the Slice Interface Definition Language (IDL).

 ## Features